heptarch/heptarch.github.io/projects.md

 hall, you end up with an institute of creative technology and not of advanced study.

-By the metric of domain complexity, Big Tech should be the new Bell Labs.
+This sounds great and all, but by the metric of domain complexity, Big Tech should be the new Bell Labs.
 Epitomized by MAMAA (Meta, Amazon, Microsoft, Apple and Alphabet), Big Tech does indeed have patents, papers and products aplenty, with a track record we can read off Nasdaq.